Always use BLACK ink when completing an application.

 Upon the death of a Niagara County Pistol Permit holder, the estate of the deceased is required to report the incident to the Pistol Permit Office within 15 business days.

-This is a license to own and carry a legally registered handgun in New York State.
-Your permit is only valid for NY State.
+This is a license to own and carry a concealed, legally registered firearm (handgun) in New York State.
+Your permit is only valid in New York State.

-All guns must be concealed if you are carrying them and must be in your possession or in a secured (locked) storage area.
-Under no circumstances should pistols be left in locations where they may be easily lost or stolen
+Under no circumstances should firearms (handguns) be left in locations where they may be easily lost or stolen.

-Any owner of a firearm who suffers the loss or theft of a firearm shall report the same within twenty four hours of the discovery of the loss or theft to the police and to the Pistol Permit Office.
-You will be required to submit a report from the police agency.
+Any owner of a firearm who suffers the loss or theft of a firearm shall report the same within twenty-four (24) hours of the discovery of the loss or theft to their local police agency and to the Niagara County Pistol Permit Office.
+The Niagara County Pistol Permit Office will also require you to submit a police report concerning the loss/theft.

-This an amendment to your pistol permit, and is done by mail.
-Instructions for completing an amendment by mail are available at www.niagaracounty.com/Departments/Pistol-Permit-Office
+This an amendment to your pistol permit, and can be done in person, or by mail.
+Instructions for completing an amendment by mail can be found under “Related Links” Forms.

-If you are moving to an adjacent county, your permit can remain in Niagara County and you can submit your amendment form by mail.
-If you are moving to a location other than an adjacent county, or moving out of state, you must call the Pistol Permit Office.
+If you are moving to an adjacent county (one that shares a border with Niagara County), you may retain your Niagara County pistol permit.
+If you are not moving to an adjacent county, or moving out of state, you must contact the Pistol Permit Office.

-This is an amendment to your pistol permit which is done by mail.
+Buying/Selling - This is an amendment to your pistol permit which can be done in person or by mail.
 A Bill of Sale is required for all transactions.
-“Buyer/Purchaser” must obtain a valid NICS background check completed by a NYS Dealer unless the “Buyer” is exempt.
-Exemptions are immediate family members only.
-Spouse, domestic partner, children and or/step children.
-Instructions for completing an amendment by mail are available at www.niagaracounty.com/Departments/Pistol-Permit-Office
+Buyer/Purchaser must obtain a valid NICS background check completed by an authorized New York State Gun Dealer.
+If buying/selling between immediate family members – no background check is required.

 All handguns in your possession must be registered on your permit.
 Antique/black powder pistols are exempt from licensing, but only if they are unloaded.
 Anyone possessing such handguns together with ammunition for same, must register it on a valid permit.